Supermagnum/fgcom-mumble/docs/TESTING_GUIDE.md

 **How it works**:
 - Sends thousands of random inputs to find edge cases
 - Tests 15 different parts of the system simultaneously
-- Runs for 6 hours to find rare problems
+- Runs for many hours to find rare problems
 - Discovers buffer overflows and memory corruption issues

 ## How We Test